 Pull a small length of floss from the dispenser.
 Wrap the ends of the floss tightly around your middle fingers.
 Guide the floss between all teeth to the gum line, pulling out any food particles or plaque.
 Floss behind all of your back teeth.

-The teeth, bones and soft tissues of the mouth require a healthy, well-balanced diet.
-A variety of foods from the five food groups help minimize and avoid cavities and other dental problems.
+The teeth, bones, and soft tissues of the mouth require a healthy, well-balanced diet.
+A variety of foods from the five food groups helps minimize and avoid cavities and other dental problems.
 Consumption of foods that contain sugars and starches should be decreased.
 These foods can include candies, cookies, chips and crackers.
-Healthier foods, such as vegetables, low-fat yogurt and cheeses, help promote stronger teeth.
+Healthier foods, such as vegetables, low-fat yogurt, and cheeses, help promote stronger teeth.

 You should visit our office twice a year (once every six months).
 In order to maintain a healthy smile, it is vital to have professional cleanings and regular check-ups.
 We will examine your teeth and provide an evaluation of existing dental problems and proposed treatment.
-If you have a dental emergency, you should call us immediately, we always one of our dentists on call 7 days a week.
+If you have a dental emergency, you should call us immediately.
+One of our dentists is on call 7 days a week.

 TOOTH DECAY PREVENTION

 Tooth decay is a progressive disease resulting in the interaction of bacteria that naturally occur on the teeth and sugars in the everyday diet.
 Sugar causes a reaction in the bacteria, causing it to produce acids that break down the mineral content in your teeth, forming a cavity.
-We remove the decay and fill the tooth using a variety of fillings, restoring the tooth to a healthy state.
+We remove the decay and fill the tooth (selecting from a variety of fillings), restoring it to a healthy state.
 Nerve damage can result from severe decay and may require a crown (a crown is like a large filling that can cap a tooth, making it stronger or covering it).
-Avoiding unnecessary decay simply requires strict adherence to a dental hygiene regimen: brushing and flossing twice a day, regular dental check-ups, diet control and fluoride treatment.
+Avoiding unnecessary decay simply requires strict adherence to a dental hygiene regimen: brushing and flossing twice a day, regular dental check-ups, diet control, and fluoride treatment.
 Practicing good hygiene avoids unhealthy teeth and costly treatment.